Landing Page Optimization

 A/B Testing Landing Page Elements

 The last piece of the puzzle when creating a perfect landing page is to A/B test them.
-Testing different versions of your landing page elements can not help you determine what would work best for your audience but get more conversions to your business.
+Testing different versions of your landing page elements can not only help you determine what would best attract your customers and their attention but detail upon elements which have the prowess to get you more conversions as well.

 Refine your value proposition, test different colors, add different smiling faces, use a video against an eBook.
 Test every page element you believe (post thorough analysis) would make your business gain.